 If you bring your family to Finland, the Finnish Immigration Service requires that the family-related documents you attach to the residence permit application are legalized (e.g. marriage certificate and birth certificate).

 In order for a document issued abroad by a foreign authority to have the intended legal effect in Finland, it must be legalized.
-Legalization takes place by two different means depending on whether the relevant country is a signatory to the Hague Convention of 1961.
+Legalization takes place by two different means depending on whether or not the relevant country is a signatory to the Hague Convention of 1961.
 Documents supplied by countries that have ratified the Hague Convention are legalized by the issuance of an Apostille Certificate (stamp or paper certificate).
 The United States has ratified the Hague Convention.
 Documents issued by other countries are legalized through the Grand Legalization procedure.

 Generally you can get the Apostille Certificate at the state Secretary of State’s Office.
 For detailed contact information, please visit the National Association of Secretaries of State.
-For more information on Apostille Certificate, please see the Finnish Local Register Offices' website.

 Schools and Day-care for Your Children